Citizenship education (subject): History

 Citizenship Education was introduced as a statutory subject in the English National Curriculum in 2001 following the recommendation of the Crick Report in 1998.
-This report, which had been commissioned by the New Labour government following its election victory in 1997, called for “no less than a change in the political culture of this country both nationally and locally: for people to think of themselves as active citizens, willing, able and equipped to have an influence in public life and with the critical capacities to weigh evidence before speaking and acting.”
-The report went on the recommend ‘that citizenship and the teaching of democracy…is so important both for schools and the life of the nation that there must be a statutory requirement on schools to ensure that is it part of the entitlement of all pupils’ Prior to this, since 1990, there had existed a Cross Curricular Theme, ‘Education for Citizenship’ (CG8).
+This report, which had been commissioned by the New Labour government following its election victory in 1997, called for "no less than a change in the political culture of this country both nationally and locally: for people to think of themselves as active citizens, willing, able and equipped to have an influence in public life and with the critical capacities to weigh evidence before speaking and acting".
+Prior to this, since 1990, there had existed a cross curricular theme called 'Education for Citizenship' (CG8).

-At the same time as the subject was introduced in 2001, a Longitudinal Study, run by the NfER, began.
+At the same time as the subject was introduced in 2001, a longitudinal study began.
 This studied the impacts of the teaching of citizenship over a 10-year timeframe.
-The Citizenship Education curriculum was revised in 2007/8 to focus on the ‘Key Concepts’ of Democracy and Justice, Rights and Responsibilities, and Identities and Diversity (Living together in the UK); and the ‘Key Processes’ of Critical thinking and enquiry, Advocacy and representation, and Informed and responsible action.
-This version of the curriculum in particular was concerned with the practical side of citizenship - going beyond just the knowledge of institutions.
+The curriculum was revised in 2007/8 to focus on the 'key concepts' of democracy and justice, rights and responsibilities, identities and diversity (living together in the UK); and 'key processes' of critical thinking and enquiry, advocacy and representation, and informed and responsible action.
+This version of the curriculum in particular was concerned with the practical side of citizenship – going beyond just the knowledge of institutions.

-After the 2010 General Election, with the election of a new Coalition Government, the Government launched a review of the National Curriculum, including the Citizenship subject.
+After the 2010 General Election, with the election of a new Coalition Government, a review was launched for the National Curriculum, including Citizenship.
 Despite early fears that the subject would be removed from the National Curriculum altogether, it was retained.
-However, a revised content was published which was considerably scaled back and re-focused on knowledge rather than skills and practice.
-Much of the central support for the subject, such as teacher training, was removed.
+However, a revised content was published which re-focused knowledge rather than skills and practice, with an emphasis on critical thinking, politics, media literacy, financial skills and money.

-Current situation

-In 2018, the House of Lords published The Ties That Bind: Citizenship and Civic Engagement in the 21st Century which was highly critical of the state of citizenship education in English schools, which had been allowed to 'degrade to a parlous state' (para 162).
-It called for a statutory entitlement to citizenship education from primary to the end of secondary education, which should be inspected by Ofsted and should be taken into consideration when Ofsted is deciding whether a school should be rated as outstanding.
-It also calls for Ofsted to undertake a review of the current provision and quality of citizenship education in schools and highlight best practice.
-Other recommendations include: